Kaushtubh2004/Velvet-Pour/README.md

 # ✨ Overview

-Cocktail is a modern landing page experience that showcases premium cocktails through immersive animations, smooth scrolling effects, and visually appealing layouts.
+Velvet Pour is a modern landing page experience that showcases premium cocktails through immersive animations, smooth scrolling effects, and visually appealing layouts.

 The project focuses on delivering a high-end user experience using industry-standard frontend technologies and animation techniques.
 Every section is carefully designed to create an engaging storytelling experience for users.